 Ancestry.com knows it is important to show shopping cart progress.

-Depending on what you sell, some percentage of visitors to your ecommerce store are not ready to buy right now.
+Depending on what you sell, some visitors to your ecommerce store are not ready to buy right now.

 They are doing research.
 Kicking tires.
 Comparing prices.
 Comparing solutions.